23rd March 2020

 We’ve added more preventative hygiene measures to support and protect our patients and the community:

-- Keeping all treatment areas and surfaces sanitised after each patient
+- Keeping all treatment areas and surfaces sanitised before and after each patient

 - Keeping frequently touched surfaces (such as door handles, eftpos machine, reception desk) sanitised consistently throughout the day